osrf/baxter_demos/README.md

 + Make and install PCL.
 + When you catkin_make the workspace with baxter_demos, it should find PCL automatically and build the 3D vision demos.

-The planned fix for this issue is integrating moment of inertia estimation code that is not dependent on Boost and compatible with PCL 1.7.1.
+The planned fix for this issue is integrating moment of inertia estimation code that is not dependent on Boost and make baxter_demos reliant on PCL 1.7.1.

 ##Applications